TopTenAIAgents.co.uk Logo TopTenAIAgents

 Data Residency and Sovereignty

-UK businesses, particularly those in regulated sectors (financial services, healthcare, legal), are increasingly sensitive to where their operational data is stored.
+UK businesses, particularly in regulated sectors (financial services, healthcare, legal), are increasingly sensitive to where their operational data is stored.

 • EU vs. US Hosting: Monday.com offers EU data residency (Frankfurt), making it attractive for UK GDPR compliance.
 ClickUp's standard tier hosts data in the US, though enterprise plans may negotiate EU hosting.
 This distinction matters for audits and client trust.